mcdonc/djangocon2012-pyramid-talk/presentation.rst

 - In reality, "microframework" is a marketing term, not a technical term, so it kinda doesn't matter.

+.. examples: a "route weighting" scheme that guesses what route ordering should be or route ordering defined by view function definition order.
+   Global ``request`` object.
+Global ``app`` object.

 ..
 Django application is never going to be this small.
 Seen people post blog entries about how you can use Django like this, but it's always just kinda